LlamaIndex

 retriever.retrieve("What is inception about?")

-The Neo4j Graph Store integration is a wrapper for the Neo4j Python driver.
+The Neo4j Property Graph Store integration is a wrapper for the Neo4j Python driver.
 It allows querying and updating the Neo4j database in a simplified manner from LlamaIndex.
-Many integrations allow you to use the Neo4j Graph Store as a source of data for LlamaIndex.
+Many integrations allow you to use the Neo4j Property Graph Store as a source of data for LlamaIndex.

-Knowledge graph index
+Property graph index

 Knowledge graph index can be used to extract graph representation of information from text and use it to construct a knowledge graph.
 The graph information can then be retrieved in a RAG application for more accurate responses.

-%pip install llama-index-graph-stores-neo4j
+%pip install llama-index llama-index-graph-stores-neo4j

 from llama_index.llms.openai import OpenAI